November

 19th November 1915 the Death of Joe Hill

-Today we pay tribute to the legendary labour organiser, protest songwriter and folk hero, Joe Hill, executed ninety-six years ago in Utah following a notorious and highly controversial murder trial.
-A prominent and much-loved member of radical trade unionists the … Continue reading
+Today we pay tribute to the legendary labour organiser, protest songwriter and folk hero, Joe Hill, executed on this day 1915 in Utah following a notorious and highly controversial murder trial.
+A prominent and much-loved member of radical trade unionists … Continue reading

 20th November 1936 the Death of Buenaventura Durruti